to the book the Bhâgavata Purâna

 Chapter 4: The Atrocities of King Kamsa

-(9) But it slipped midair out of his hands and appeared the very instant in the sky as Devî [Durgâ] the younger sister of Vishnu, with all the eight weapons to her mighty arms [see also 8.12: 40].
+(9) But it slipped midair out of his hands and appeared that very instant in the sky as Devî [Durgâ], the younger sister of Vishnu, with her eight mighty arms complete with weapons [see also 8.12: 40].

-Chapter 5: Krishna's Birth Ceremony and the Meeting of Nanda Mahârâja and Vasudeva
+Chapter 5: Krishna's Birth Ceremony and the

 Chapter 6: The Killing of the Demoness Pûtanâ